Forest City Digital

 c) Do they need to issue you an RMA?

-Ideally, your vendor should have a process in place where retailers can authorize a return.
-This way, the customer is not left waiting.
-Similarly, you will want to standardize processes among your vendors if possible.
-If you have multiple vendors, we suggest aligning your timeline with the shortest duration return policy that your vendors offer.
+Ideally, your vendor should have a process where retailers can authorize a return.
+This way, the customer is not waiting for the vendor’s response.
+Similarly, you will want to standardize processes among your vendors.
+We suggest aligning your timeline with your vendors’ shortest-duration return policy if you have multiple vendors.

-3PL is is an organization’s use of third-party businesses to outsource elements of its distribution, warehousing, and fulfillment service.
+3PL is a third-party logistic distribution channel to outsource elements of your distribution, warehousing, and fulfillment service.

 By outsourcing shipping and fulfillment operations, business owners and operations managers alike have been able to cut costs, reduce risk, and more efficiently handle returns.
 This is because the warehouses inspect and hold your returns for you, effectively eliminating your logistical responsibility.

-If you are interested in learning more about 3PLs and how to implement a 3PL strategy in your business, check out our article here.
+If you want to learn more about 3PLs and how to implement a 3PL strategy in your business, check out our article here.

-When you accept your own returns, you can either re-sell them as new should their condition be suitable or selll them as an open box.
-Alternatively, you can keep and store the returns yourself and use a service like Returnly to handle the hassle for you.
+When you accept your own returns, you can either resell them as new should their condition be suitable or sell them as an open box.
+Alternatively, you can keep and store the returns and use a service like Returnly to handle the hassle.

-This strategy is a very streamlined single return policy.
-It does not require any communication between the customer or the vendor, and it allows you as the retailer to be in control of your returns.
+This strategy is a very streamlined single-return policy.
+It does not require any communication between the customer or the vendor, and it allows you, as the retailer, to control your returns.

 The downside of this strategy is that you are required to deal with all of the physical inventory.
-For small businesses with limited returns and adequate storage space, the excess inventory does not present much of an issue.
-For medium-large retailers, however, this extra stock can be overwhelming and hard to maintain.
+For small businesses with limited returns and adequate storage space, the excess inventory presents little of an issue.
+However, this extra stock can be overwhelming and hard to maintain for medium-large retailers.

-When you send items back to your vendors, you no longer have to deal with any logistical battles or hold on to surplus inventory.
-Depending on your vendor’s return policies, however, sending them returns can be quite costly and difficult to coordinate.
+When you send items back to your vendors, you no longer have to deal with logistical battles or hold on to surplus inventory.
+However, sending them returns can be costly and challenging to coordinate, depending on your vendor’s return policies.

 Similarly, if all of your vendors have different return policies, returns can take much longer than anticipated.
-In turn, this reflects poorly on your overall customer experience.
+In turn, this needs to reflect better on your overall customer experience.

-If you decide to return items to your vendors, ensure that the return process is aligned between all of your vendors and that you are able to ensure timely returns.
+If you decide to return items to your vendors, ensure that the return process is aligned between all of your vendors and that you can ensure timely returns.

 It is no secret that returns are costly.
-Instead of sending returns back to your vendors or housing unwanted items in a storage closet, many retailers opt to reship the customer a new item without having the original shipment returned.
+Instead of sending returns to your vendors or housing unwanted items in a storage closet, many retailers opt to reship the customer a new item without returning the original shipment.

-For low-cost items that are relatively easy to ship or for larger retailers who are willing to accept the lost revenue, this is a great, low-hassle option.
+This is an excellent, low-hassle option for low-cost items that are relatively easy to ship or for larger retailers willing to accept the lost revenue.

 If your vendors have different policies, your returns policy should be consistent with the most restrictive of your vendor’s policies.
-For example, if two of your vendors allow for 30-day return periods, but one of your vendors only accepts returns within 7 days, you should only offer a 7-day returns policy.
+For example, if two of your vendors allow for 30-day return periods, but one only accepts returns within 7 days, you should only offer a 7-day returns policy.

 Conversely, if your vendors do not accept returns or have an unfriendly returns policy, you may have to accept returns on your own and create a more kind and lenient policy.

-A clear returns policy will ultimately help your customers start a self-service return and save your support team valuable time.
+A straightforward returns policy will help your customers start a self-service return and save your support team valuable time.

-Return rates typically fall between 10%-20%, so making the experience as easy as possible for your customer is an absolute must.
+Return rates typically fall between 10%-20%, so making the experience easy for your customer is an absolute must.
 Many businesses and customers prefer to use a customer-facing returns portal to speed up the process.

 Without an automated returns portal, customers must wait for a customer service reply.
-Furthermore, returns inquiries tend to take up a lot of support time that could be better used to deal with more complex issues.
+Furthermore, returns inquiries take up much support time that could be better used to deal with more complex issues.

-In an automated returns portal, customers are able to start their own reviews.
+In an automated returns portal, customers can start their own reviews.
 In turn, a returns portal drastically refuses the time and effort that goes into processing reviews and creates a much better customer experience.
-Some sites that can help you get your returns portal up and running include Return Magic and Returnly.
+Some sites that can help you get your returns outlet up and running include Return Magic and Returnly.

 When looking for a dropship automation platform that can handle returns, there are a few specific qualities that we recommend looking for: